Gaining Information Advantage: The Workforce

 May 15, 2023 2:00 PM to 3:00 PM

 On Monday, May 15, the Intelligence and National Security Foundation (INSF) launched the 2023 “The Future of the IC Workforce" Multimedia Campaign, a three-part series focused on Gaining Information Advantage.

-Underwritten by QinetiQ, the first installment examined the IC workforce, and featured Scott Coltson, Deputy Director for Mission Services, DIA; Christine C. Parker, Senior Strategist, Acting Senior Advisor to the Chief Human Capital Officer, NSA; Pamela Hardy, Director of Diversity, Equity, Inclusion & Belonging, QinetiQ US; and moderated by Lindy Kyzer, Director of Content at Clearance Jobs.
+Underwritten by QinetiQ US, the first installment examined the IC workforce, and featured Scott Coltson, Deputy Director for Mission Services, DIA; Christine C. Parker, Senior Strategist, Acting Senior Advisor to the Chief Human Capital Officer, NSA; Pamela Hardy, QinetiQ US; and moderated by Lindy Kyzer, Director of Content at Clearance Jobs.

 The panel began with the question: How do we create real information advantage through our workforce?
 Scott Coltson shared how DIA has been getting back to basics recruiting and evaluating talent, including reach out to HBCU’s; expanding geographic diversity; and focusing recruitment on needed skillsets.
 Christine Parker agreed that searching for the right skills is key to NSA’s approach as well, focused on preparing for the needs 5 or 10 years down the road.
-All three panelists echoed the need to build relationships with candidates and students early, with Pamela Hardy focusing on how organizations can better explain their mission to initial recruits, both to create connections and establish expectations for their future work.
+All three panelists echoed the need to build relationships with candidates and students early and to better explain their mission to initial recruits, both to create connections and establish expectations for their future work.